smu-cs-3353/22s-pa01-sussybaka/README.md

 So, in total, there are 30 input sample files that will be used to test the algorithms.
 Each algorithm goes through each dataset for a total of 84 results.
 Brute Force takes too long in the final dataset with 1000 pictures, so it will not be analyzed on that input file.

-## 3.2 - Results
+## 3.2 - Results By Value
-Below are graphs for each dataset:
+Below are graphs for each dataset when comparing the algorithms by the resulting value they produced:

 ![Size 10 Results](https://github.com/smu-cs-3353/22s-pa01-sussybaka/blob/README_Creation/Algorithm%20Analysis/Graphs_Value/Size%2010.png)
 ![Size 15 Results](https://github.com/smu-cs-3353/22s-pa01-sussybaka/blob/README_Creation/Algorithm%20Analysis/Graphs_Value/Size%2015.png)